RDLtd/api/docs/restaurant-outline/index.md

 # Restaurant Outline

-Access the outline data set for restaurant
+Returns the outline data set for restaurant (core plus a subset suitable for a listing)

 * **URL**